-Luther’s point is that unless the actual historical meeting can be trusted as the act of the immutable God, the breakthrough in which what was hidden is revealed, the promise which he will carry through, there can be no faith, but only another “option” to which we have to provide the necessary impetus by strength [sic] of “will power.”
+Luther’s point is that unless the actual historical meeting can be trusted as the act of the immutable God, the breakthrough in which what was hidden is revealed, the promise which he will carry through, there can be no faith, but only another “option” to which we have to provide the necessary impetus by strength of “will power.”
 Jesus becomes the “ideal,” whom we have to accept or emulate if we so “choose.”
 The actual historical cross is of “no effect,” and the proclamation of the cross and the administering of the sacraments are reduced to little more than religious charades.
-Then the act of baptism, for instance, is not a significant historical act of God in which he says, “You are mine and I promise to stand by you immutable,” but may be only the whim of one’s parents because it was “the thing to do.”
-But if it is seen as an act of God — regardless of what other human motivations may be present — then it is an act upon which one can rely and thus one which creates and sustains faith.
-Thus Luther could fend off the temptations of the devil by claiming “I am baptized!”
+Then the act of baptism, for instance, is not a significant historical act of God in which he says, “You are mine and I promise to stand by you immutable,” but instead may be only the whim of one’s parents because it was “the thing to do.”
+But if it is seen as an act of God — regardless of what other human motivations may be present — then it is an act upon which one can rely and so, one which creates and sustains faith.
+Thus, Luther could fend off the temptations of the devil by claiming “I am baptized!”

-then the significance of this historical witness collapses:
+Then the significance of this historical witness collapses:

 [If] then we are taught and believe that we ought to be ignorant of the necessary foreknowledge of God and the necessity of events, Christian faith is utterly destroyed, and the promises of God and the whole gospel fall to the ground completely; for the Christian’s chief and only comfort in every adversity lies in knowing that God does not lie, but brings all things to pass immutable, and that His will cannot be resisted, altered or impeded.

 It could hardly be put more pointedly.
 Indeed, it is put so pointedly that one might wonder whether at this point Luther in the heat of the argument has not gone too far.
 Is it not a kind of theological “overkill?”
 Is this really the “Christian’s chief and only comfort?
 Does not Luther here really go beyond the historical event to base faith somehow directly on God and his transcendent immutability?
 Does not Luther in this type of argument really go beyond theology to indulge in some rather questionable metaphysics?
 This is a question which I shall try to deal with more fully later.
 For the moment I shall only say that I do not think this to be the case.
-Luther is simply saying that the historical even is trustworthy, because it is the revelation of God’s immutable steadfast love and promise (which is not different form immutable necessity).
+Luther is simply saying that the historical event is trustworthy, because it is the revelation of God’s immutable steadfast love and promise (which is not different from immutable necessity).
 That is to say that the question of what God might or might not have in mind “for you” is answered by what he does do and promise in the concrete historical address and event.
-He stands behind the historical event immutable.
+He stands immutable behind the historical event.
 The fact that he does is the Christian’s “chief and only comfort.”
 If he does not, we are left to ourselves and our “freedom” to make the most we can of it.
 And that is the point: We have to make what we can of it and that would involve us in metaphysics.
 As I shall try to show it is the assertion of free will that involves us in metaphysics, not Luther’s position.